wwidea/deployment_tasks/README.md

     $ rake deployment_tasks:rollback [version=VERSION]

+## Rails console
+To run all un-run tasks:

+    irb> DeploymentTasks::Tasks.run!

+To rollback the last task:

+    irb> DeploymentTasks::Tasks.rollback!

+To rollback a specific task:

+    irb> DeploymentTasks::Task.rollback!("VERSION")

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.